Average Rent Prices in Tempe

 How does Tempe compare to other west cities?

-Among western cities in our database, Tempe ranks near the middle for rent prices.
+Among western cities in our database, Tempe ranks on the higher end for rent prices.
 Nearby alternatives include Scottsdale and Mesa.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Tempe?